Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 # Apex Legends Auto Shader

 Blender addon that auto-shades Apex Legends characters.
 Currently supports:
-+ Auto-shade (newly imported) model.
++ Auto-shade (newly imported) model('s active material).
-+ Use recolor version of a skin to auto-shade model.
++ Use recolor version of a skin to auto-shade model (and create new material for that recolor).

 ## How To Use